 - cold hands and feet

-yellowing of the skin and the whites of the eyes
+- jaundice, or yellowing of the skin and the whites of the eyes

 - upper abdominal pain